 Health Risks of Impaired Communication

-In the early stages, Alzheimer’s affects not just memory but language and communication.
+In the early stages, Alzheimer’s affects not just memory but language as well.
 So, seniors with Alzheimer’s may not report symptoms of another illness, such as a cold or even an injury.

 Health Conditions Linked to Alzheimer’s